 Depending on the time of day and route, you’ll either receive a choice from a well-stocked snack basket, or a full meal service with multiple courses and a plated dessert.
 Food in the first class cabin is premium and designed by several world-renowned chefs.

-Hot Tip: When you’re in Delta first class, be sure to pre-order your meal on Delta.com so you can receive your first selection.
+Hot Tip: When you’re in Delta first class, be sure to preorder your meal on Delta.com so you can receive your first selection.

-Check-In and Security
+Check-in and Security

-When you check-in for your flight, you can use any Delta SkyPriority check-in counter, allowing you to check your bags faster.
+When you check in for your flight, you can use any Delta SkyPriority check-in counter, allowing you to check your bags faster.
 Upon proceeding to security, you can use the first class lanes in select airports.

 You’ll get to board the aircraft after Diamond Medallions, so you can get seated, store your bags, and settle in quicker.
 As you find your seat, you’ll see a bottle of water awaits you.

-No matter if you’re in Delta Comfort+ or first class, you’ll definitely be more comfortable than traditional Main Cabin seats.
+Whether you’re in Delta Comfort+ or first class, you’ll definitely be more comfortable than traditional Main Cabin seats.
 Both classes of service are great for elite passengers, as all elites receive complimentary upgrades to either cabin, depending on availability.